k-minz/SPSS-Modeler/README.md

 # Requested datasets
 - H department store's transaction Dataset
 It's not allowed to upload Dataset because of copyright by H department store.
-Hope you refer to uploaded pdf file that I created.
+<br>Hope you refer to uploaded pdf file that I created.

 # Used Models
 ### Prediction Model